0xChaitanya/AP_M25_A1/README.md

 Step2: On the terminal, type "javac Main.java"<br> (This will compile all the classes, interfaces in this project)
 Step3: Now, type "java Main" (This will start the project) <br> <br>

-– Describe how to use the CLI and demo features (e.g., add vehicles, simulate jour- ney, save/load).
+**Q. Describe how to use the CLI and demo features (e.g., add vehicles, simulate jour- ney, save/load).** <br>
+Once the project starts, you will see a serialised menu, use the serial numbers to perform the actions give on the right of the serial number. <br>

 – Include a brief walkthrough of running the demo and expected output.